Acknowledgement Letter

 Contestable Goods and Services

-Goods and services in a procurement process are contestable when there are competitive international and local suppliers that can supply the good or service.
+Refers to the goods and services when there are competitive international and local suppliers that can supply the good or service.
 Competitive means the suppliers can offer comparable goods or services that meet the specifications given by the agency.
 Contestable items can be goods or services at any stage of a project.

 Contract Manager

-The contract manager refers to the person within the relevant Agency responsible for managing the Local Jobs First process for a contract.
+Refers to the person within the relevant agency responsible for managing the Local Jobs First process for a contract.

 Department of Jobs, Skills, Industry and Regions

-The Victorian Government agency responsible for administering the Local Jobs First Act 2003 and Local Jobs First Policy.
+The Victorian Government department responsible for administering the Act and Local Jobs First.

 Employment